mathesar-foundation/mathesar-wiki/product/specs/2022-01-views/04-modeling-view-columns.md

 ### Formula
 - **Definition**: This is the formula used to generate data in for this column.
-- **Allowed values**: SQL function + operators
+- **Allowed values**: List of pre-defined formulas (will be defined later)
 - **Optional**: Columns that are direct copies of other columns from tables or views won't have a formula.

-We should allow users to either use a pre-set set of formulas or (in the future) enter a custom formula using whatever functions are installed on their Postgres database.
+We should allow users to use a pre-set set of formulas or (in the future) enter a custom formula using whatever functions are installed on their Postgres database.

 Using Element's UI as an example (Matrix channel names stand in for data sources here), here's how a Formula might be represented.
 Note that Sources are used within the Formula.
 ![screen_shot_2022-01-20_at_4.23.21_pm.png](/screen_shot_2022-01-20_at_4.23.21_pm.png)